How Long Does It Take a Dog Bite To Heal?

 - Sensitivity to touch

-- Wound drainage
+- Or wound drainage

 Your treating physician will probably prescribe you a basic antibiotics regimen like amoxicillin.
-The likelihood of an antibiotic prescription will increase if you cannot identify the dog, or your bite wound requires stitches.
+The likelihood of an antibiotic prescription will increase if you cannot identify the dog, or if your bite wound requires stitches.

 If there is a risk that you have encountered a rabid dog, then the treating physician will administer a rabies shot.
 Rabies can be fatal if untreated, so see a doctor within 24 hours of any dog bite that breaks the skin when the dog could have been rabid.